But do you know the difference? Can you spot active and passive verbs in your own writing? Do you know when passive verbs should be used?

 Subject (book) + verb (was+written) + someone, implied doer of action (context would provide a clue)

-Passive verbs always have a direct object—that’s the key to identification.
+Active verbs can take a direct object—that’s the key to active verb identification.
+If a verb is active, that eliminates the possibility that it’s passive.
 And if you’re not sure, test it.

 Here’s a sentence from a scathingly humorous review of Fifty Shades of Grey in The New Yorker.